System Design Space

 AlphaGo documentary release

-The film captures both engineering and human dimensions: uncertainty, pressure, and teamwork under global attention.
+The film captures both the engineering and human dimensions of the project: uncertainty, pressure, and teamwork under global attention.

 2017